This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines may help you sleep more regularly or help you feel less anxious.
 Take them as directed.

 What can I do to improve my sleep?

 - Create a sleep schedule.
 Try to go to sleep and wake up at the same times every day.
 Keep a record of your sleep patterns, and any sleeping problems you have.
 Bring the record to follow-up visits with healthcare providers.

 - Do not take naps.
 Naps could make it hard for you to fall asleep at bedtime.

 - Keep your bedroom cool, quiet, and dark.
 Turn on white noise, such as a fan, to help you relax.
 Do not use your bed for any activity that will keep you awake.
 Do not read, exercise, eat, or watch TV in your bedroom.

-- Get up if you do not fall asleep within 30 minutes.
-Move to another room and do something relaxing for 30 minutes or until you become sleepy.
+- Get up if you do not fall asleep within 20 minutes.
+Move to another room and do something relaxing until you become sleepy.

-- Limit caffeine, alcohol, and smoking before bedtime.
+- Limit caffeine, alcohol, and food to earlier in the day.
 Only drink caffeine in the morning.
+Do not drink alcohol within 6 hours of bedtime.
 Do not eat a heavy meal right before you go to bed.
-Eat a light snack as directed.

-- You begin to use drugs or alcohol to fall asleep or stay awake.
+- You begin to use drugs or alcohol to fall asleep.